influxdata/docs-v2/content/influxdb/v2.0/security/tokens/delete-token.md

 ---
 title: Delete a token
-seotitle: Delete an authentication token from InfluxDB
+seotitle: Delete an API token from InfluxDB
-description: Delete an authentication token from InfluxDB using the InfluxDB UI or the `influx` CLI.
+description: Delete an API token from InfluxDB using the InfluxDB UI or the `influx` CLI.
 aliases:
   - /influxdb/v2.0/users/tokens/delete-token
 menu: